ARIA-Sensing-srl/uwb_modules/README.md

 the modules_xD folders contain the *.arm ("Aria radar module") definitions.
 This files must be included into the project file to communicate with the device

+Master branch is aligned with most recent version of the FW, check tags for support of previous versions

 1. modules_1D
 	LT102V2
 	LT103OEM